 Teachers or other adults constantly support pupils learning during every lesson.
-When adults give additional input [to remind or reinforce learning or to address a misconception] this will be recorded on a plain white sticker and then stuck into a pupil's book.
+When adults give additional input [to remind or reinforce learning or to address a misconception].
 Adults will use this to review and adjust planning and pupil targets.

 Summative assessment